-Obsessive Compulsive problems (OCD) stops you from being able to do simple tasks like leaving the house or making a choice over what to eat.
-You can end up doing lots of seemingly odd behaviours like walking around in circles, checking things over and over again, repeating phrases or counting until it feels right.
+Obsessive Compulsive problems (OCD) stop you from being able to do simple tasks like leaving the house or making a choice over what to eat.
+You can do lots of seemingly odd behaviours like walking around in circles, checking things repeatedly, repeating phrases or counting until it feels right.
 These behaviours are called compulsions.

-Your mind can obsess about stuff until the cows come home and it leads you down rabbit holes from where it can be difficult to find your way back.
-OCD can steal your time and it can make you late for almost everything.
+Your mind can obsess about stuff until the cows come home, leading you down rabbit holes from where it can be difficult to find your way back.
+OCD can steal your time and make you late for almost everything.
 OCD can wreck lives.

 What does it look like to obsess over something?

 Many people who obsess a lot talk about being responsible for preventing bad things from happening.
 Or they place too much importance on the meaning of their thoughts.
 It is far more than just being superstitious.
-The mind makes you feel anxious and gets locked into trying to get rid of uncertainty.
+The mind makes you anxious and gets locked into trying to eliminate the uncertainty.

 - To check something repeatedly